-Andrew Lincoln confirms his 'The Walking Dead' exit: This show 'means everything to me'
+Norman Reedus leads standing ovation for Andrew Lincoln's last 'Walking Dead' Comic-Con

 Lincoln called this “the most extraordinary, amazing, and beautiful experience of my career.”
 He continued: “I suppose what I wanted to say is that my relationship with Mr. Grimes is far from over.
 And a sort of large part of me will always be a machete-wielding, stetson-wearing, zombie-slaying sheriff deputy from London, England.”

-EW confirmed in late May that Lincoln was poised to hang up his hat and say goodbye to Rick Grimes when the show returns for the upcoming ninth season.
+EW confirmed in late May that Lincoln was poised to say goodbye to Rick Grimes when the show returns for the upcoming ninth season.
 The Walking Dead comic creator and show executive producer Robert Kirkman commented on the reports ahead of the panel, saying Lincoln “wants to do something special on the way out.”
 He added, “We’ve got something amazing planned.
 I wouldn’t want to spoil anything, but anybody who’s been a fan of his journey, who loves Rick Grimes, who loves the world of The Walking Dead, you’re going to want to see what we do.”

+The panel ended with a standing ovation for Lincoln, initiated by costar Norman Reedus, and the cast embraced in a group hug before leaving the stage.

 The Walking Dead returns for Lincoln’s final season on Oct.
-7.
+7. Head here to see the season 9 trailer.

 EW is live from Comic-Con 2018!
 Click here to watch interviews with your favorite stars LIVE on Facebook July 19-22.